-The Office of Emergency Management is responsible for the Penn State University Comprehensive Emergency Management Plan (CEMP) Penn State Worthington Scranton has developed an Emergency Operations Plan (EOP) in support of the CEMP and specific to the needs of the Worthington Scranton campus.
+The Office of Emergency Management is responsible for the Comprehensive Emergency Management Plan (CEMP).
 This plan is designed to be an all-hazards disaster response and emergency management plan that complies with FEMA guidelines for Higher Education, including planning, mitigation, response, and recovery actions.